bangawayoo/nlp-watermarking/README.md

 ## Reproducing Results
 ### Watermarking
-Shell scripts for watermarking (embed and extract) under corruption and without corruption is in `./src/example/`.
+Shell scripts for watermarking (embed and extract) under corruption and without corruption are in `./src/example/`.<br />
 Change the appropriate parameters to replicate the other results.
 Below we explain some important variables related to our framework in the shell script: <br>
 ```
 SPACYM: type of spacy model used for dependency parsing
 KR: keyword ratio that determines the number of keywords and masks (see Table 11 for configuration)
 TOPK: topk infill words used to infill selected masks (see Table 11 for configuration)
-MASK_S: mask selection method,  {keyword_connected, grammar}
+MASK_S: mask selection method, choose from {keyword_connected, grammar}
 MASK_ORDR_BY: ordering of masks by {dep, pos}.
 This is only relevant when using dependency component
 EXCLUDE_CC: exlucde the cc dependency as detailed in Section 5.2
-K_MASK: how mask is selected when using keyword component; only relvant when using keyword component, {adjacent, child}
+K_MASK: how mask is selected when using keyword component; only relvant when using keyword component, choose from {adjacent, child}

 # Below are other variables
 CKPT: checkpoint to the finetuned robust infill model